juliusaka/xfc_btms_saev_controller/README.md

 - Vehicle Energy: the energy level of the vehicle
 - desired Energy: the desired energy level of the vehicle (not the energy to be refilled)

+methods:

+-*getMaxChargePower(timestep)*: returns the maximum charge power at the actual time, ensuring that the vehicle doesn't exceed the desired energy level. (for last step of charging, an intermediate power level is therefore choosen)

 ### VehicleGenerator